utxostack/RGBPlusPlus-design/docs/lockscript-design-prd-en.md

 ## Requirements and Limitations on Isomorphic Binding

 Isomorphic Binding requires that RGB++ transactions must be submitted on BTC chain, and that the user use single-use seals on BTC to describe the operation on RGB++ cells.
-The user needs to construct the CKB raw tx and the RGB++ commitment first, then submit the commitment to BTC, and finally upload the CKB TX on-chain.
+The user needs to construct the CKB raw tx and the RGB++ commitment first, then submit the commitment to BTC, and finally send the CKB TX on-chain.

 However, there are some constraints: